 1.1 Preliminary Conclusions

 EU EOMs can continue to sporadically spot-check voter registers where political context permits.
-But mere case-by-case VR assessment can destabilize EU EOM methodology and attract legitimate stakeholder charges of double standards.
+But mere case-by-case VR assessment could impact EU EOM methodology and attract legitimate stakeholder charges of double standards.

-Under no circumstances should EU EOM preliminary statements criticize voter registers, since such finding can arm contestants with grounds to seek election annulment.
+Under no circumstances should EU EOM preliminary statements undermine voter registers' reliability, since such finding can arm contestants with grounds to seek election annulment.
 Conversely, stability concerns should not have a chilling effect on EU EOM final reports.
 Final report silence on deficient voter registers has already contributed to perpetuating severe VR shortcomings in Mali and in Cote d'Ivoire.
 Precedent shows that EU EOM final report exposure of flagrant VR deficiencies in Guinée, Madagascar and in Afghanistan did not erode acceptance of election results, or destabilize the post-election environment in any other way.

 When deciding whether to maintain the directly staggered EEM-EOM model, rather than reviving early-to-mid-cycle EEMs, the EU must answer a fundamental question: Is the EU more interested in the voter register that will be ultimately used for the EU EOM-observed election, or does it prioritize assessing voter registers when enough time is left to take sustainable corrective action?